ansys/pymechanical/doc/source/architecture.rst

 the difference between RPCs and calls made in a program's address space could be abstracted.
 In effect, the user of an object does not need to know whether an object exists remotely or locally.
 Operations on that object could be done in the same way, regardless.
-To scale the system to be distributed over a network, some middleware would be responsible for load-balancing and allocating these objects remotely.

 This approach is known as *Remote Method Invocation* (RMI).
 RMI was widely implemented using CORBA, DCOM, Remoting (.NET), and Java RMI.
-However, this approach has fallen out of favor with the rise of the internet, as it was observed that it does not scale.
-As a practical example, recent versions of .NET do not implement the Remoting library, and COM/DCOM are not used in modern web stacks.
+However, this approach has fallen out of favor with the rise of the internet, as it was observed that it does not scale in the same way that something like REST does.
+As it became less popular, tools and library support fell away.
+For instance, recent versions of .NET do not implement the Remoting library, and COM/DCOM are no longer taken seriously by web apps.

 For an illuminating discussion of the problems with RMI, see `Microservices and the First Law of Distributed Objects